 Southwestern Native American pottery has a legacy dating back at least 3,500 years.
 It's still a mystery as to how someone discovered that clay, when heated to a high enough temperature, would transform into a solid, brittle object that holds its shape.
 Some scholars claim the technique was brought to the early Southwest by settlers from Mesoamerica.
 Others contend that pottery making originated independently in the Southwestern cultures.
 One possibility for the discovery of the technique is that early cultures lined their cooking baskets with soft mud that would dry and harden and create a better and more durable surface on which to cook.
 The archaeological record somewhat supports this theory as early vessels have been found with the imprint of woven baskets texturing their outer surfaces.
 But the technology of firing a clay shape to make a hard container seems to have appeared all across the southern part of the United States (from Florida to the Mojave Desert) at about the same time.

 Many from the Four Corners and Kayenta areas went to the Hopi mesas instead.
 Others jumped past there and went to the Little Colorado River, Sinagua lands and further south.
 It was Kayenta potters who marked their trail south to the Tonto Basin, the Gila River basin, the San Pedro River basin and ultimately, to Paquimé.
-Descendants of those migrating peoples then returned to the Hopi mesas and, by about 1400 CE, doubled the existing population there.
+Descendants of those migrating peoples then returned to the Hopi mesas and, in the early 1400s CE, doubled the existing population there.
 Hopi oral history indicates there was a final "Gathering of the Clans" that has been dated to the mid 1400s CE.
 That's the time when the Núutungkwisinom returned to the Hopi mesas from Paquimé and began their long integration into what is now Hopi society.

-More research on my part has pointed to archaeological sites in northern Peru where cotton may have been first purposely grown (sometime between 14,000 and 6,500 years ago), where the earliest irrigation systems were built (up to about 4,7000 years BCE), where some of the modern Native American imagery has its roots in artifacts produced around the same time, and where ceramics may have first been produced in the New World a bit later.
+More research on my part has pointed to archaeological sites in northern Peru where cotton may have been first purposely grown (sometime between 14,000 and 6,500 years ago), where the earliest irrigation systems were built (up to about 4,700 years BCE), where some of the modern Native American imagery has its roots in artifacts produced around the same time, and where ceramics may have first been produced in the New World a bit later.
 If my suspicions are true, then much of today's imagery has its roots in the desert and mountains of a Peruvian/Ecuadorian society that existed between 5,000 and 7,000 years ago.
-Aspects of those ancient religions appear to have reached the Four Corners area around 1250 CE.
-Then came a massive volcanic eruption in Indonesia that blanketed the planet in volcanic ash for years.
+Aspects of those ancient religions appear to have reached the Four Corners area in the early 1200s CE.
+Then in 1257 came a massive volcanic eruption in Indonesia that blanketed the planet in volcanic ash for years.
 The sun disappeared into a dark gray sky and temperatures cooled, rain came pouring down, flash floods happened, crops failed and people starved.
 Then came years of crippling drought.
 That volcanic winter may have been the final turn of the screw in pushing the people of the Four Corners/Mesa Verde region to disperse and depopulate the area.
 Some American archaeologists have claimed they have found evidence of ritual human sacrifice and cannibalism in the Four Corners area from that time... but the practice (if it happened at all) never took hold and disappeared from the area very quickly.
 Aspects of the Flower World Complex may have been simply rejected back then but some of today's tribal religions still show residue from it.
-It's around the time of that mass out-migration that the Katsina, Warrior, Clown and Medicine societies came into being.
+It's around the time of that mass out-migration that the Katsina, Warrior, Sacred Clown and Medicine societies seem to have come into being.

-A couple more interesting things I came across: the avocado was being grown in northern Peru as much as 15,000 years ago, long before its first appearance in the Puebla, Mexico area about 8,000 years ago, and the people of the Caral/Supe region in Peru used vertebrae from blue whales to make stools, more than 4,000 years ago.
+A couple more interesting things I came across: the avocado was being grown in northern Peru as much as 15,000 years ago, long before its first appearance in the Puebla, Mexico area about 8,000 years ago, and the people of the Caral/Supe region in Peru used vertebrae from blue whales to make sitting stools, more than 4,000 years ago.

 How that knowledge, spirituality and technology made its way north over the next couple thousand years can be speculated on but the jungles and the activities of the more recent Spanish religious zealots between Peru and Mesoamerica have left precious little other than numerous stone constructions for us to examine and decipher.
 One thing, though: in the ruins of Caral a braided textile now known as a quipu was found, indicating those ancients had developed a method of recording tabular data for transmission cross-country and down through the generations.
 The decoding of a quipu was first accomplished only a few years ago and the data inscribed in it was as complex as any data stored in a modern spreadsheet, once someone knew how to read it.